FrankPortman/bayesAB/cran-comments.md

 ## Resubmission
 This is a resubmission.
-In this version I have fixed the MIT LICENSE file issue.
+In this version I have fixed the Description of the package to be in line with CRAN's standard.

 ## Old submission
 This is my first submission of bayesAB to CRAN.